luyadev/luya.io/docs/guide/ngrest/index.md

 }
 ```

-In order to extend the settings dropdown menu on right top corner you can define `luya\admin\ngrest\base\Controller::$globalButtons` which can interact with AngularJS or a controller action.
+In order to extend the settings dropdown menu on right top corner you can define <class name="luya\admin\ngrest\base\Controller" prop="globalButtons" /> which can interact with AngularJS or a controller action.

 ```php
 public $globalButtons = [